adalwer/adamFurtak/README.md

 # Chopin
-generator of music using perlin noise in python3
+generator of music based on perlin noise